Syedaaneesa/flarevet/README.md

 ## 💪 Efforts & Contributions

-This website was **fully designed, customized, and deployed** by me with attention to both aesthetics and performance.
+I personally designed, customized, and deployed this website with a strong focus on both visual appeal and performance optimization.
+Key highlights include:
-The main efforts included:

 - Crafting a unique, AI-driven design identity
 - Building Elementor templates for each page